Watts-Lab/task-mapping/tasks/Ultimatum game (various versions).md

 # Summary
 >  One player, the proposer, is endowed with a sum of money and can split it with another player (the responder).
 The responder then can accept or reject the money.
+If the offer is accepted, both players split the money.
+If the offer is rejected, both players leave with nothing." also maybe clarify that it is usually played over several rounds.

 # References
 > Task Description: https://en.wikipedia.org/wiki/Ultimatum_game